mountain biking in Whistler guide 2026: everything you need to know.

 Why Sundial Hotel is the ideal base for riders

-Enjoy secure bike storage to keep your gear safe
+• Secure bike storage to protect your gear overnight

 Bike storage and rider-friendly amenities

-Sundial Hotel makes it easy to transition from trail to relaxation with secure bike storage and a welcoming front desk team that understand what mountain bikers need.
-Whether you're arriving muddy or just need a spot to stash your gear, everything is designed with riders in mind.
+The Sundial Hotel makes it easy to move from trail to relaxation with secure bike storage and a front desk team that understands what mountain bikers need.
+Whether you're arriving muddy or just need to stash your gear, everything is designed with riders in mind.

 Spacious suites for groups and gear

-Each suite at the Sundial offers generous space to unwind, dry your gear, and plan tomorrow’s ride with separate living areas and fully equipped kitchens ideal for groups travelling together.
-It’s comfort and function rolled into one, so you can focus on riding, not cramming into a tight hotel room.
+Each suite at the Sundial Hotel offers generous space to unwind, dry your gear, and plan tomorrow's ride, with separate living areas and fully equipped kitchens ideal for groups travelling together.
+Comfort and function in one place, so you can focus on riding.

 Central location near the Whistler Bike Park

-Situated just steps from the base of the mountain, Sundial Hotel is one of the best answers to the question of where to stay in Whistler for mountain biking.
-No shuttles, no long walks just grab your bike and roll straight to the lift.
+Situated steps from the base of the mountain, the Sundial Hotel is one of the best answers to where to stay in Whistler for mountain biking.
+No shuttles, no long walks.
+Just grab your bike and roll to the lift.

 Private hot tub suites for post-ride recovery

-Nothing beats soaking your legs after a day on the Fitzsimmons Zone, and the Sundial’s private hot tub suites give riders a private space to relax under the alpine sky.
-It’s one of those amenities that feels extra sweet after 20 kilometres of downhill.
+Nothing beats soaking your legs after a day on the Fitzsimmons Zone, and the Sundial Hotel's private hot tub suites give riders a private space to relax under the alpine sky.
+It's one of those amenities that feels especially well-earned after 20 kilometres of downhill.

 Whistler Bike Park: A complete overview.